-The most sensitive and detailed assessment of student progress is that which is conducted on an everyday basis through the evaluation of assignments in the classroom and clinical performance.
+Assessment of student progress is conducted on an everyday basis through the evaluation of assignments in the classroom and clinical performance.
 To enhance success, performance concerns should be addressed with the student by the instructor as soon as they arise and not held for mid-term reviews, or end-of term grades.
 This may also lead to involvement of the student's advisor and/or the SDC as determined by the faculty member.

-B. COMPREHENSIVE STUDENT REVIEW:
+B. COMPREHENSIVE STUDENT REVIEW

-At a pre-determined time or times in each semester, the faculty of each program will conduct a comprehensive review of student performance.
+At a pre-determined time or times in each semester according to individual programs, the faculty of each program will conduct a comprehensive review of student performance.
 Students' standing is defined as follows:

 - 1. Good Academic Standing: Students who meet the minimum standards and requirements set by the program and UNE.
 Students in good standing may continue to progress without restriction toward graduation. - 2.
-Probationary Standing: Students who do not meet minimum grade standards or who violate professional behavior expectations.
+Departmental Probation: Students who do not meet minimum grade standards or who violate professional behavior expectations.

+If student conduct difficulties rise to the University process, those guidelines will be followed.
 Any concerns newly identified by the Comprehensive Student Review may be referred for advising or to the SDC for resolution:

-Referral for Advising: When initial or minor concerns are first noted by a faculty member at or prior to the Comprehensive Student Review, the respective faculty member will notify the student and may notify the student's academic and/or clinical/field advisor to review the circumstances in person or via conference call, and with the student.
+1. Referral for Advising: When initial or minor concerns are first noted by a faculty member at or prior to the Comprehensive Student Review, the respective faculty member will notify the student and may notify the student's academic and/or clinical/field advisor to review the circumstances in person or via conference call, and with the student.
 The content and action steps determined at any such meeting will be documented and available to the student in writing.

-Referral to Student Development Committee: If a resolution cannot be reached at the level of the advisor, or the concerns are substantial in nature, then the matter is commonly referred to the SDC for a formal review.
+2. Referral to Student Development Committee: If a resolution cannot be reached at the level of the advisor, or the concerns are substantial in nature, then the matter is commonly referred to the SDC for a formal review.